Dr. Frances E. Chapman

 Frances returned to school in September 2005 to pursue her passion for criminal law.
 She focused specifically on criminal law defences including automatism, duress, necessity, and completed her Master of Laws degree at the University of Western Ontario while teaching part-time at Fanshawe College.
 She then moved to Toronto, Ontario to complete her Ph.D. in law at Osgoode Hall Law School at York University.

 Frances finished her Ph.D. in 2009 while teaching full time at St. Jerome’s University at the University of Waterloo.
 Her areas of interest are in criminal law and focus on defences including brainwashing, automatism, duress, necessity, and mental disorder.
 She focuses particularly on wrongful convictions, violence against women and domestic violence.
+Current research includes pedagogy in a law school setting and false confessions.

 Dr. Frances Chapman comes to us from the University of Waterloo (St. Jerome's University) where she taught as an Assistant Professor in the Legal Studies program since 2009 and as a contract lecturer since 2007.
 During her time at St. Jerome's she established a strong reputation for her classroom teaching and in 2012 received the UW Legal Studies Society Distinguished Professor Award.
 Frances also won the John Bonsignore award from the Academy of Legal Studies in Business for outstanding teaching in 2013.